jason-dees-kr/test-doc-hub/breaking-changes/Proposals.md

 _Models-2_
 - Page-View V2 (scenario that triggered the version bump is flagged as deprecated)
+- Add-to-Cart V1 (scenario that triggered the version bump is flagged as deprecated)
 - Add-to-List V4 (scenario that triggered the version bump is flagged as deprecated)

 _Models_